麻豆社国产

 Adapting to climate change is another key focus for the Community Forest.

-“The dry summers have been hard, and that’s a big part of our decision-making now,” Weaver said.
+“The dry summers have been hard, and that’s a big part of our decision-making now,” Weber said.
 “Next year’s plan includes harvesting in areas close to the community to reduce wildfire risks, focusing on climate and fire resilience.”

 “Imagine seeing that many trucks rolling down the road—it’s a significant amount of wood.”